alicechapma-png/phonelink/README.md

 ---

 Modern digital workspaces require maximum efficiency and seamless connectivity.
 Integrating your mobile device with your PC is essential for maintaining smooth workflows.
-The **Phone Link** application by Microsoft ensures continuous synchronization of your calls, messages, and notifications, allowing you to stay focused on your primary tasks without constantly checking your physical phone.
+The **Phone Link** application by Microsoft ensures continuous synchronization of your calls, messages, and notifications, allowing you to stay focused on your primary tasks without constantly checking your phone.

 If you notice that the Phone Link window repeatedly pops up on your desktop or stays on top of other applications, **do not attempt to force-close, hide, or delete it 🚫**.
 This article explains why the only effective way to restore a seamless, uninterrupted desktop experience is to properly complete its configuration once and for all.

-> ⚠️ **Please Note:** Phone Link is an **integrated system component of the Windows operating system**.
+> ⚠️ **Please Note:** Attempting to forcibly remove a Windows system component — through third-party tools, registry edits, or manual file deletion — can lead to application errors, update failures, or unexpected system behavior..

 ---